 According to the Texas Department Of Transportation (TxDOT), more than one million student passengers depend on buses to get them safely to and from more than 9,000 Texas schools every single day.
 In the grand scheme of things, waiting two or three minutes behind or near a school bus is really no big deal if it means ensuring the safety or life of a child.

-While you might be familiar with these laws put into place to keep Texas students safe, unfortunately not everyone is as responsible or vigilant while driving near school zones.
+While you might be familiar with these laws put into place to keep Texas students safe, not everyone is as responsible or vigilant while driving near school zones.
 If you or a loved one has been injured in a school bus or school zone accident, we can help.
-Contact the accident attorneys at Liggett Law Group today for a free case evaluation and the help you deserve.
+Contact the bus accident attorneys at Liggett Law Group today for a free case evaluation and the help you deserve.